avidansternberg/project-blocklist/README.md

 ## Changelog

+### 2024/09/22

+Reorganize into folders to get a better overview.

 ### 2024/09/12

 Add `mein-mmo.de` to `scam`, `hate-and-junk` as well as `suspicious`, as they increasingly bash on Twitch streamer and